meng-ucalgary/ensf-593-assignment-0/README.md

 # How to run the program
 The Java program `src/HelloWOrld.java` greets the world.
 To run from command line, first compile with `javac -sourcepath src/ -d bin/ src/HelloWorld.java` and run with `java -cp bin/ HelloWorld`.
 See screenshot below for an example terminal session.

-Alternatively, in Eclipse, right-click on `HelloWorld.java` in the `Package Explorer` and select `Run As->Java Application`.
 ![Example screenshot](screenshot.png)